Boltzmann to Lindblad: Classical and Quantum Approaches to Out-of-Equilibrium Statistical Mechanics: Quantum stochastic thermodynamics

 \section{Quantum stochastic thermodynamics}

 In this section, we construct the thermodynamic formulation starting from the evolution equation for the density matrix introduced in Eq. (\ref{maindiffforces}).
 For the sake of clarity and without loss of generality, we confine our discussion to the case of Hamiltonian friction operators, which are not only analytically tractable but also the most relevant from a physical standpoint.
-Within this framework, we establish the first and second laws of thermodynamics after introducing the notions of internal energy and entropy associated with the system.
+Within this framework, we establish the first and second laws of thermodynamics after introducing the notions of internal energy and entropy associated with the system. { The same line of analysis could be extended to the second case with non-Hermitian friction operators; nevertheless, we refrain from presenting it here for conciseness, as it yields results essentially analogous to those described below.}